TheNoobInventor/pi5-frigate-coral-tpu-pcie-nvme-ssd/README.md

   <img title='MQTT integration 10' src=images/mqtt_int_10.png width="1000">
 </p>

-With MQTT configured, enable MQTT in the `config.yml` file by providing the host IP address of the computer running the Home Assistant and the login credentials for the MQTT broker,
+With MQTT configured, enable MQTT in the `config.yml` file by providing the host IP address of the computer running Home Assistant and the login credentials for the MQTT broker,

 ```
 mqtt: